Feel free to contact us if you don’t find what you’re looking for below!

 Q) When should I arrive?

 Pay attention to posted times on the Schedule Page.
 If you arrive 5 hours early of the posted advance camping time, you’ll be parked on a gravel road for 5 hours, getting a layer of dust on your windshield.
 We’ll be manning a gate at the road, and early arrivals will have to wait.
-And advance camping for Volunteers means just that.
+Advance camping for Volunteers means just that.
 This is private property, and unless you’re a volunteer you’ll have to wait until the scheduled opening.

 Q) I love your festival, how can I help?